tenry92/flare-ui-themes/README.md

 Choose one of the following options:

 - Download the latest release from GitHub
-- Install via npm: `npm install jae-ui-themes`
+- Install via npm: `npm install flare-ui-themes`
-- Install via yarn: `yarn add jae-ui-themes`
+- Install via yarn: `yarn add flare-ui-themes`
-- Clone the repo with `git clone https://github.com/tenry92/jae-ui-themes.git`, run `npm install` (or `yarn`) and `npm run build` (or `yarn build`)
+- Clone the repo with `git clone https://github.com/tenry92/flare-ui-themes.git`, run `npm install` (or `yarn`) and `npm run build` (or `yarn build`)

 Each theme provides a single CSS file, you have to link in your HTML, and